trvrfrd/trvrgur/README.md

   image size/type validations
   :small image style => bigger?
   top nav bar thing => sign in / sign up / sign out
+  inform user that titles/descriptions are optional
+  use flash for errors in image / album forms (new / _form)